This post may contain affiliate links.

 If you sell your RV privately, you might find a buyer who actually prefers the new furniture (if you sell the RV fully furnished), or who appreciates the opportunity to choose their own furniture.
 And if you're fully renovating your RV, you'll almost certainly increase its value, especially if it's an older camper.

 When we moved out of our fifth wheel and rented a house, I wanted to keep the furniture we had bought for our RV, so I purchased a used sleeper sofa in good condition from Facebook Marketplace to sell with the RV so that I could list the sleeping capacity as the original number of 4 instead of just 2.

 Q: How can you be sure you're getting good quality when you buy furniture online?

 However, having bought most of my furniture online, I have found reading online reviews to be a pretty reliable way to get an idea of what to expect.

 If you're afraid you might be disappointed, I would recommend shopping from somewhere that offers a generous return policy.
-Sending back furniture can be a hassle, but many online furniture stores offer a satisfaction guarantee and will pay for the return shipping if you have to do it.
+Sending back furniture can be a hassle, but many online furniture stores offer a satisfaction guarantee and will pay for the return shipping.

 For more ideas about replacing RV furniture, check out: